Tiffany Bias

-Tiffany Christine Bias (born May 22, 1992) is an American-Thai professional basketball player who last played for the New York Liberty of the Women's National Basketball Association (WNBA).
-She was selected in the second round of the 2014 WNBA Draft, 17th overall.
+Tiffany Christine Bias (born May 22, 1992) is a former American-Thai professional basketball player who last played for the New York Liberty of the Women's National Basketball Association (WNBA).
+She was selected in the second round of the 2014 WNBA draft, 17th overall.

+In 2024, she was named to the first-ever 32-member Big 12 Alumni Council.
+She has worked as a sideline reporter at the Big 12 Tournament, while also appearing on its pre- and postgame shows.

+In 2025, she began her first season as a Dallas Wings sideline reporter.

 High school career

 Bias attended Andover Central High School where she was a multiple sport athlete.
-During her sophomore year she led the girls basketball team to a 26–0 record, along with a Class 4A state title.
-In her junior year Tiffany set the state tournament scoring record with 89 points, while helped her team to a third-place finish tournament.
-In her senior year Bias once again led her team to another state title, this time finishing with a 25–0 record.
 Bias was a three-year captain for the girls basketball team.
 She was also named to the first team Kansas Basketball Coaches Association All State Team as a sophomore, junior and senior.

+During her sophomore year, she led the girls basketball team to a 26–0 record, along with a Class 4A state title.
+In her junior year, Bias set the state tournament scoring record with 89 points, while helped her team to a third-place finish tournament.
+In her senior year, Bias once again led her team to another state title in 2010, this time finishing with a 25–0 record.

-Bias received the prestigious Gatorade Girl Basketball Player of the Year Award after her senior season.
+In March 2010, Bias received the prestigious Gatorade Girl Basketball Player of the Year Award after her senior season.
+She was the first Gatorade Kansas Girls Basketball Player of the Year to be chosen from Andover Central High School, according to a press release.

 She finished her high school career with 1,780 points, 452 steals, and 592 assist while helping Central to a 91–8 record.
 Bias also played volleyball and ran track for three years at Central.
 She was a two-time state champion in the 200 meters and a three-time state champion in the 400 meters.

+She was inducted into the Andover Central High School Jaguar Hall of Fame in February 2016.